Comparison of the Different Types of Project Management Office (PMO)

 Hub and Spoke PMO: Hybrid with central enterprise PMP linked to satellite PMOs

 • People: in the satellites, work closely with the projects.
-The hub often includes a Head of Function, for example, there may be a Head of Documents Control or Head of Risk Management.
+The hub often includes a Head of Function, for example, there may be a Head of Document Control or Head of Risk Management.
 These tend to be an expert on this topic.

 • Performance: project reporting and control is a collaborative effort between the hubs and satellites.
 Often the hub will set the policy, process and tools for reporting whilst the satellites implement the policy.
 You can see how this might create tensions.

 • Systems: The hub has the time, effort and resources to invest in business systems to support project management.
-These can be full blow IT systems developed (or tailored) to the needs of the organisation.
+These can be full blown IT systems developed (or tailored) to the needs of the organisation.

 • Process: The hub will spend a significant time developing and improving project management policy and procedures, in collaboration with the satellite PMOs